 Official Withdrawal Procedures:

 - The withdrawal process is initiated with the Withdrawal Form on the Registrar's Forms Page and must be approved by Financial Aid, Residential Living and Learning (if applicable).
 Once initiated, the withdrawal process must be completed within seven calendar days.
 No Withdrawal Forms will be accepted after 4:30 p.m. on the last day to officially withdraw during that semester.

 - Students wishing to return to Stetson University following a Withdrawal can do so through http://www.stetson.edu/administration/admissions/apply

-- Students are responsible for communicating with the Office of Student Financial Planning to see how their withdrawal will affect their financial aid.
+- Students are responsible for communicating with the Office of Student Financial Assistance to see how their withdrawal will affect their financial aid.
 At different points in the academic semester, the impact will vary.
 Based on the same percentage and date ranges as tuition and fees, the university will refund a portion of the student’s housing payment that is calculated according to the date of official withdrawal or official check-out from the assignment, whichever is later.
 See Student Withdrawal and Dropped Courses elsewhere in this catalog.